-How to Stream to Multiple Destinations by Simulcasting with Vimeo and Studio Software
+How to Stream to Multiple Platforms by Simulcasting with Vimeo and Studio Software

 Over the past 10 years, live streaming has evolved from being unique to being ubiquitous.
 Social media platforms like Facebook, YouTube, Twitter, Instagram, TikTok, and Snapchat have commoditized live streaming by leveraging their own proprietary technology directing in their apps.
 And with good reason — live video consumption jumped 65% in 2018.

 With so many platforms offering live streaming services, how can businesses increase their impact without increasing the effort and resources it takes to produce a live stream?
-With simulcasting.
+Easy — stream to multiple platforms with simulcasting.

 Simulcasting, or streaming to multiple channels from one platform, is the best way to expand your reach and bring new viewers to your content.
 And because it works with your existing workflows, simulcasting requires less bandwidth from your network compared to streaming to each platform separately in the cloud.
 What’s not to love?